5uie/website/_posts/2022-05-01-GitChangeName.md

 '
 ```

 Once done, run the push command to update origin.
-Please note that this will override the origin
+Please note that this will override SHA1s irrevocably at origin

 ```
 git push origin +main